 This regularity assumption is considerably mild.
-As we shall explicate in the next section, it is fulfilled for distributions $f_n$, $n \ge 1$, belonging to any common class of probability measures, like Poisson, binomial, hypergeometric, geometric, linear fractional, negative binomial distributions, without any restriction to the parameters.
+As we shall explain in the next section, it is fulfilled for distributions $f_n$, $n \ge 1$, belonging to any common class of probability measures, like Poisson, binomial, hypergeometric, geometric, linear fractional, or negative binomial distributions, without any restriction to the parameters.
 It is also satisfied in the case that the random variables $Y_n$, $n \ge 1$, are a.s. uniformly bounded by a constant $c< \infty$.
-For the proof note that we have $\mathbf E[Y_{n} \mid Y_n \ge 1] \ge 1$.
-Since in examples a direct verification of \eqref{A1} may be tedious, we shall present in the next section a third moment condition which often can be easily checked.
+To see this take into account that we have $\mathbf E[Y_{n} \mid Y_n \ge 1] \ge 1$.
+Since a direct verification of \eqref{A1} may be tedious in examples, we shall present in the next section a third moment condition which implies \eqref{A1} and which can often be easily checked.